FB Pixel

 Hawaiian Culture

-Hawaiian Cultural Center in Kaka’ako, Honolulu
+Hawaiian Cultural Center in Honolulu, Hawaii

-Still & Moving Center is not only a wellness and yoga studio in Hawaii; you will also find here an abundance of Hawaiian cultural education.
 Kumu Mālia Helelā, our traditionally trained cultural practitioner, teaches both the ancient and modern forms of hula: Hula Kahiko and Hula ‘Auwana.
 In her live classes, whether in-person or virtually, she plays the ukulele or ipu gourd drum, sings or chants, dances, gives students directions, and translates from Hawaiian to English… all at the same time!
 She imparts the history and details of the locale where each dance come from, such as the type of wind that blows there or the species of flowers or trees that grow in that place.
 You will come away with a tremendous appreciation for our island home, for our Hawaiian culture, and for the genuine, friendly spirit of aloha.

 Kumu Mālia has been the receiver and giver of Hawaiian lomilomi massage in her family since childhood, in addition to being formally trained in lomilomi as an adult.
 Having developed her own curriculum for an 8 part series of lomilomi trainings, Kumu Mālia now trains both professionals and other interested individuals in the art of Hawaiian massage.